matheuscfernandes/inclined-metamaterials/index.md

 All supporting videos can be found here: [VIDEOS](./videos)

-All supporting information can be found here: [Supporting Information](./si)
+All supporting information can be found here: [SUPPLEMENTARY INFORMATION](./si)

 ## Code and Data